Percolation games, probabilistic cellular automata, and the hard-core model: Introduction

 Related questions are considered in \cite{holroyd-martin} and \cite{BHMW}, in which the underlying graph is respectively a Galton-Watson tree, and a random subset of the lattice with undirected moves.

-In our case of a random subset of $\Z^2$ with directed moves, the outcome (win, loss, draw) of the game started from each site can be interpreted in terms of the evolution of a certain one-dimensional discrete-time probabilistic cellular automaton (PCA); the state of the PCA at a given time relates to the outcomes associated to the sites on a given Northwest-Southeast diagonal of $\Z^2$.
+In our case of a random subset of $\Z^2$ with directed moves, the outcome (first-player win, first-player loss, draw) of the game started from each site can be interpreted in terms of the evolution of a certain one-dimensional discrete-time probabilistic cellular automaton (PCA); the state of the PCA at a given time relates to the outcomes associated to the sites on a given Northwest-Southeast diagonal of $\Z^2$.

 The PCA has alphabet $\{0,1\}$ and universe $\Z$, so that a configuration at a given time is an element of $\{0,1\}^\Z$.
-(The three game outcomes will correspond to the two states of the PCA via a coupling of two copies of the PCA).
+(The three game outcomes will correspond to the two states of the PCA via a coupling of two copies of the PCA.)
 The evolution of the PCA is as follows.
-Given a configuration $\eta_t$ at some time $t$, the configuration $\eta_{t+1}$ at time $t+1$ is obtained by updating each site $n\in\Z$ simultaneously and independently, according to the following rule. \begin{samepage} \begin{itemize} \item If $\eta_t(n-1)=\eta_t(n)=0$, then $\eta_{t+1}(n)$ is set to $0$ with probability $p$ and $1$ with probability $1-p$. \item Otherwise (i.e.\ if at least one of $\eta_t(n-1)$ and $\eta_t(n)$ is 1), $\eta_{t+1}(n)$ is set to 0 with probability 1. \end{itemize} \end{samepage} We denote this PCA $A_p$, and call it the {\bf hard-core PCA}.
+Given a configuration $\eta_t$ at some time $t$, the configuration $\eta_{t+1}$ at time $t+1$ is obtained by updating each site $n\in\Z$ simultaneously and independently, according to the following rule. \begin{samepage} \begin{itemize} \item If $\eta_t(n-1)=\eta_t(n)=0$, then $\eta_{t+1}(n)$ is set to $0$ with probability $p$ and $1$ with probability $1-p$. \item Otherwise (i.e.\ if at least one of $\eta_t(n-1)$ and $\eta_t(n)$ is $1$), $\eta_{t+1}(n)$ is set to $0$ with probability $1-q$ and $1$ with probability $q$. \end{itemize} \end{samepage} We denote this PCA $A_{p,q}$.
 Its evolution rule at each site is illustrated in Figure \ref{figure-A}.
 (The time coordinate $t$ increases from top to bottom, and the spatial coordinate $n$ increases from left to right).

-The hard-core PCA $A_p$ has already been studied from a number of different perspectives.
-It is closely related to the enumeration of directed lattice animals, which are classical objects in combinatorics.
-The link was originally made by Dhar \cite{dhar}, and subsequent work includes \cite{bousquet, leborgne} -- see also Section 4.2 of the survey of Mairesse and Marcovici \cite{mairesse_tcs} for a short introduction.
-It also has strong connections to the hard-core lattice gas model in statistical physics (which also has applications for example to the modeling of communications networks) -- see Section \ref{sec:hardcore} of this paper.
-The case $p=1/2$ in particular relates to the measure of maximal entropy of the golden mean subshift in dynamical systems -- see \cite{eloranta} and also~\cite[Chapter 8]{marcovici}.